📖 Introduction

 PCLOUD_REGION | Optional | eu (default) or us — selects the API endpoint |

-When PCLOUD_ACCESS_TOKEN is set, no stored credentials are read or written.
+token variable is set, no stored credentials are read or written; PCLOUD_AUTH